Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Cluster Infall Regions

+Our aim is to compare the ``mass" of the cluster at the observed time to that at the current time.
+We approximate the cluster's mass by measuring the mass of material that has reached the cluster center at least once by the time of interest.
+For the case of the mass at the observed time, that time corresponds to the age of the universe at the observed redshift.
+To calculate the mass that has reached the center, we use the equations of secondary infall and calculate the mass enclosed within the turnaround radius ($R_{\rm turn}$) at half the age of interest.
+For the observed clusters we approximate the enclosed mass using $M_{200}$ (Table~1) and then calculate $M_*$ in the following equation when we set the turnaround time $t_{\rm turn}$ to half the age of the universe

-we solve for the critical mass $M_*$ of each cluster by setting the turnaround time $t_{\rm turn}$ to half the age of the Universe at $z=z_{\rm clus}$ and the enclosed mass ($M_{\rm enc}$) to $M_{200}$ (from Table~1).
-For this value of $M_*$, the equations of secondary infall predict the virial mass corresponding to the $\sigma$ measured in \cite{Halliday04} or \cite{MilvangJensen08}.
-Once $M_*$ is determined, we use Equation~2 with $t_{\rm turn}$ equal to half the {\it present} age of the Universe, to determine the predicted $M_{\rm enc}$ at $z=0$ ($M_{\rm 200,z=0}$); a shell turning around at this time is the outermost mass shell that will reach $R=0$ at $z=0$.
-The turnaround radius ($R_{\rm turn}$) for this shell is related to $t_{\rm turn}$ through the simple equation for a free-falling test particle,
+Once $M_*$ is determined, we use Equation~\ref{eq:turnaround} again, with $t_{\rm turn}$ equal to half the present age of the universe, to determine the enclosed mass or approximate $M_{200}$ at $z = 0$.
+The ratio of the mass at the current time to that at the observed time is presented in Table~5.
+These quantities are calculated separately for each cluster, which is why two clusters with nearly the same velocity dispersion (e.g., clusters 3 and 6 in Table~5) can have quite different mass ratios. $R_{\rm turn}$ for this shell is related to $t_{\rm turn}$ through the simple equation for a free-falling test particle,

-While we solve for $R_{\rm turn}$ for each cluster, which turns around when the Universe is half its present age, what we are truly interested in is the location of these shells at $z=z_{\rm clus}$.
+While we solve for $R_{\rm turn}$ for each cluster, which turns around when the universe is half its present age, what we are truly interested in is the location of these shells at $z=z_{\rm clus}$.
 Therefore, we use the equation of motion for a uniform mass shell to evolve $R_{\rm turn}$ to $z=z_{\rm clus}$.
 These radial distances are the infall radii ($R_{\rm infall}$), the outer boundaries of the relevant infall regions for $z=0$ observations.